SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ```

-## SBBMarker
+## SBBMapMarker

-SBBMarker can be used to display content on a map.
-There are 3 available map marker styles: .red, .blue and .black.
+SBBMapMarker can be used to display content on a map.
+There are 3 available styles: .red, .blue and .black.
 Use .blue style for pictograms.

 ```
     SBBMapMarker(icon: Image(sbbName: "Zug_r"), style: .blue)